-Revision 1.0c
+Revision 1.0b

-The information in this User's Manual has been carefully reviewed and is believed to be accurate.
-The vendor assumes no responsibility for any inaccuracies that may be contained in this document, and makes no commitment to update or to keep current the information in this manual, or to notify any person or organization of the updates.
+The information in this user's manual has been carefully reviewed and is believed to be accurate.
+The manufacturer assumes no responsibility for any inaccuracies that may be contained in this document, and makes no commitment to update or to keep current the information in this manual, or to notify any person or organization of the updates.
 Please Note: For the most up-to-date version of this manual, please see our website at www.supermicro.com.